whcpumpkin/MO-DDN/README.md

 - [x] Trajectory Collecting Code
 - [x] Utils Code
 - [x] Training
-- [ ] Testing
+- [x] Testing

-## Warning: I am currently refactoring my code.
-Although all code committed to the repository has been tested, there may still be some minor issues.
-Feel free to ask any questions.
+##  I'm very sorry that due to personal reasons, I was unable to release all the weight and evaluation codes in a timely manner.
+If there are any issues with the current code, please feel free to contact me.

 ## Download
 We modified the HSSD dataset to include more object labels.
 You can download the modified HSSD dataset from [Hugging Face](https://huggingface.co/datasets/whcpumpkin/moddn-hssd) or [百度网盘](https://pan.baidu.com/s/1eLXxMUqsImlf47Sw71dVjw?pwd=hgg9).